thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		Triggerable.name
 	];

-Also, you'll need to add this method at the end of the PlaceLevel class, right below the existing .habitats() method, so that it can tell how many raiders are left:
+Also, you'll need to add this method at the end of the PlaceDefault class, right below the existing .habitats() method, so that it can tell how many raiders are left:

 	raiders(): Raider[]
 	{